replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 ## helmUpgradeFlags

-Can be used to specify additional flags to be passed to the `helm upgrade` CLI command.
+Specifies additional flags to pass to the `helm upgrade` command.
-The "--install, -i" flag is already specified by KOTS in order to install the helm chart if it's not already installed.
+The app manager uses `helm upgrade` for all deployments of an application (not just upgrades) by specifying the `--install` flag.
-Flag values must be preceded by a `=` or written on a new line.
+For non-boolean flags that require an additional argument (e.g., `--timeout 1200s`), you must use an equals sign or specify the additional argument separately in the array.
 For example:

 ```yaml
 helmUpgradeFlags: